Support

 Interesting Facts

 Tokyo is a city that never ceases to amaze even experienced travelers.
-Here are a few curious facts about this metropolis:
+Here are some curious facts about this metropolis:

 • Cherry blossom season (Sakura) is the most anticipated event, usually occurring in late March or early April.
 During these days, the city's parks turn into soft pink clouds, and locals hold traditional "hanami" picnics.

-• In contrast, winter in the city brings sunny and dry weather.
-Snow is extremely rare here, and the clear sky allows for detailed views of Mount Fuji even from central districts.
+• Winter in the city, by contrast, brings sunny and dry weather.
+Snow falls very rarely here, and the clear sky allows for detailed views of Mount Fuji even from central districts.

 • The difference between day and night temperatures in the summer season is minimal—only 6-7 degrees—creating a "tropical night" effect where warmth lingers even after sunset.